 Talk to your doctor if your treatment causes you problems, no matter how minor they may seem.
-He may be able to make small changes that can help.
-For example, he may suggest you add another drug to ease nausea or stomach acid.
+They may be able to make small changes that can help.
+For example, they may suggest you add another drug to ease nausea or stomach acid.

 Do you keep your doctor in the loop?

 You may be tempted to skip appointments with them when you feel well.
 However you feel, you should get a checkup at least once a year.
 Keep up with all lab, X-ray, and test appointments, too.
 They track changes in your joints and the effects of RA drugs in your body.

 Do you take full advantage of feeling good?